 This gadget does one thing and one thing only, it tracks sleep.
 Everything from a long overnight session to a nap that lasts a handful of minutes.
 The stats are very detailed but more about that later.

 The pad itself is made of soft fabric.
 Grey in colour it has a very smart design.
-It is only a few millimetres thick so lies unobtrusively under your mattress.
+It is only a few millimeters thick so lies unobtrusively under your mattress.
 Once in place I didn’t even notice it was there.

 The cable which goes from the mat to the electricity socket is the only clue there’s a sleep tracking gizmo connected to the bed.
 This is great if your bed sits near a wall socket.
 Most do, so a dangling cable should not be an issue.
 If you’re one of the unlucky ones and there’s no way to position your bed next to an electricity source, the cable is very lengthy so should suffice.
 You can always slip it under the carpet.